 First and last name

 Physical address, like street name or city

-Collecting personal information, even for kids under 13, can be done in many ways.
-Regardless how you collect this kind of data, here is what the COPPA Compliance guidelines state about what "collecting" means:
+Collecting personal information, even from kids under 13, can be done in many ways.
+Regardless of how you collect this kind of data, here is what the COPPA Compliance guidelines state about what "collecting" means:

 Requesting, prompting, or encouraging the submission of information, even if it's optional

 Letting information be made publicly available (for example, with an open chat or posting function) unless you take reasonable measures to delete all or virtually all personal information before postings are public and delete all information from your records

 Passively tracking a child online